Skip to content

 The computing center of IN2P3, a division of CNRS, also offers hosting of Git projects.
 It uses software called Gitlab to manage the hosting.
 The adress of the hosting site is https://gitlab.in2p3.fr.
 It is open to members of all academic institutions in France.
 As Gitlab is quite complex software to maintain, the IN2P3 Gitlab site is de facto one of the main Git hosting site for the French academic community.
 For example, the administrators of the IPSL computing center have decided it was not worth setting up a Gitlab instance in IPSL and they point IPSL members to the Gitlab of IN2P3.
 If you have legal concerns about putting your code on Github, you can put it on the IN2P3 Gitlab.
 Also, for advanced Git users, you have access to more functionality (like protected branches for example) on the IN2P3 Gitlab than with a free account on Github.
 (You can get as much functionality on Github but with a paying account.)

-An easy way to share your repository on Github or Gitlab is to create first an empty repository with the web interface.
+An easy way to share your repository on a web platform (Github, Gitlab, Codeberg, etc.) is to create first an empty repository with the web interface.
 Do not choose "import a repository", do not associate yet a licence file nor a README file.
 The web interface will tell you at what address your empty repository has been created.
 Then go to your local Git directory and tell it that it is associated to the remote repository.
-Assuming your have created a public repository on Github or Gitlab, we can read from it with the https protocol and write to it with the git protocol:
+Assuming your have created a public repository on the web platform, we can read from it with the https protocol and write to it with the git protocol:

 git remote add origin https://github.com/my_id/myproject.git